Does Home Insurance Cover Electrical Panel Replacement?

 Electrical panel replacement FAQs

 Keeping your home’s electrical systems in good repair can make your home safer and help you avoid costly home insurance claims for electrical panel damage.
-Here are answers to some commonly asked questions about electrical panels, how they work, and when you should consider replacing one.
+Check out this additional information about electrical panels, how they work, and when you should consider replacing one.

 • What electrical problems does homeowners insurance cover?

-A homeowners insurance policy typically covers electrical problems caused by a “sudden and accidental” loss that’s cited in the policy, such as a fire or lightning strike.
+A standard home insurance policy typically covers electrical problems caused by a “sudden and accidental” loss, such as a fire or lightning strike.

 Sources